Intevation/intelmq-cb-mailgen-docker/README.md

 On the first startup, the two containers intelmq-contactdb and intelmq-fody-backend seem to hang.
 The reason is that the data import for the contactdb takes some time and the fody backend waits for the import to finish.

+Ports on the host machine for the applications and APIs:

+* intelmq-manager: 1380
+* intelmq-api: 1381 (not in all scenarios)
+* intelmq-fody: 1382
+* intelmq-fody-backend: 1340 (not in all scenarios)
+* intelmq-webinput-csv: 1383
+* intelmq-webinput-csv-backend: 1341 (not in all scenarios)

 ### Scenario 1 (default)

 ```docker compose build --no-cache```